voidabhi/php-scripts/README.md

 Reddy
 =====

-Php classes which acts as an interface for interacting with webservices like
+Php classes which acts as an interface for interacting with web-services like

 ``reddit``
 ``snapchat``